 Candidates are assessed using a range of different methods.
 These include assessments, coursework, Project Based Learning, presentations, practical, posters, leaflets, role-play, and case studies.
 This is dependent on the requirements of each unit of study.
 Oral, written and online feedback will be provided during your course to help improve and monitor performance.

 Where will it take me?

-Either to a career in the engineering industry or to related degree programmes, normally at second year of entry.
+Successful completion of this course will enable you to apply for jobs in the engineering industry or alternatively, you would be eligible to apply to related degree programmes where you will normally be able to start at second year of entry.